b12f/schlechtenburg/packages/docs/lib/guide/why.md

 variables, and rules for the editing UI.
 We call this **SBUI**.
 Complex blocks require complex editing forms and UIs so most of the work goes into creating this UI.
 A good Design System should help ease the pain.

-## SSR Compatible

-Does as it says; drop Schlechtenburg into Nuxt.js, and not just the display mode but also the editor itself will render on the server.

 ## Accessible

 Toolbars and editing elements are in the correct tab order, **SBUI** elements are all fully